This program will provide the knowledge and clinical skills to practice mental health nursing skilfully and within ethical and legal boundaries.

 Opportunities will be provided for students to undertake in-depth study into aspects of mental health and mental illness relevant to their specific area of practice.

-Students who successfully complete this course may transfer into the Master of Mental Health Nursing.
+Students who successfully complete this program may transfer into the Master of Mental Health Nursing.

 Fees and delivery